Published November 25, 2024 • 7 Min Read

 If you haven’t been keeping close track of how long you’ve been spending in the U.S. over the last few years, not to worry.
 Canada and the U.S. share information about when you enter and leave each country and the Canada Border Patrol provides online access to a report of your border crossings.
 To access the information, have your passport handy, and you’ll need to enter a few details from it.

-Bottom Line
+Bottom line

-You may want to consider spending fewer than 182 days per 365 day period in the U.S. to avoid being considered a U.S. resident for income tax purposes.
-Also its best to keep track of your time spent in the U.S. over a three-year time frame to avoid penalties and extra tax payments.
+You may want to consider spending fewer than 182 days per 365-day period in the U.S. to avoid being considered a U.S. resident for income tax purposes.
+Also, it’s best to keep track of your time spent in the U.S. over a three-year time frame to avoid penalties and extra tax payments.

-If you’re close to the allowable number of days you can spend in the U.S., or have questions about past or future visits, it’s a good idea to speak with a tax expert and a legal professional, so you could avoid surprises and enjoy peace of mind throughout your cross-border travels.
+If you’re close to the allowable number of days you can spend in the U.S., or have questions about past or future visits, it’s a good idea to speak with a tax expert and a legal professional, so you can avoid surprises and enjoy peace of mind throughout your cross-border travels.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.